About Us

 In 2020, The Autism Place was again faced with uncertainty as COVID restrictions forced a non-renewal of the lease.
 FOTAP partnered with ISU to find a new location and moved the program with help of many volunteers.

-FOTAP will always be there to support The Autism Place as they have always been their for our families.
-However they cannot do it alone and need your help to support the ongoing lease commitment and other programmatic expenses.
+Since 2016, The Autism Place has changed locations, 4 times.
+FOTAP will always be there to support The Autism Place, as they have always been there for our families.
+However, they cannot do it alone.
+They need your help to support a capital campaign to fund a building of their own and other programmatic expenses.